Dorostwef/Dedit/README.md

-# Dedit
+# Detit
-A simple editor for linux
+Editor in OpenGl